Vital Records Online

 Order with confidence

-Learn how to order Indiana Birth Certificates from the Indiana Department of Health (DOH).
+Learn how to order an Indiana Birth Certificate from the Indiana Department of Health (DOH).
 Review the required documents before placing your order.
-The current processing time is 12 to 16 weeks.
+The current processing time is 6 to 8 weeks.
 The state fee for certified copies is $10.00, and additional copies cost $4.00 each.
 Individuals authorized to request a birth certificate include the certificate holder, immediate family members, and other third parties with a valid, direct interest in the record.

 Person ordering a birth certificate with a phone using VRO